Louise Harnby | Crime Fiction and Thriller Editor

 In May 2015, I decided to carry out a test over a 12-month period so that I could evaluate the potential benefits for my own business.
 Early results were positive – I picked up a high-value client within only a few weeks and completed several projects for him.

 The process was smooth and payment was timely.
 I continued to advertise on the platform and monitor the results.
-As of 2018, I receive requests to quote on a weekly basis.
-The test proved to me that Reedsy is a valuable lead generator for my business.
+By 2018 I was receiving requests to quote on a weekly basis.
+The test proved to me that Reedsy was a valuable lead generator for my business.
 The only way to find out if it works for you is to test it too.

 Adding video into my marketing mix